StarkSources/blog/_posts/2018-09-23-GATE-CS-FREE-COURSE.md

 ![GATE](/blog/img/gatecs.jpg "GATE")

-Dear Student,
+Dear _Student_,

-## Welcome to the GATE CS 2019 Online Video Course!
+#### Welcome to the GATE CS 2019 Online Video Course!
 This course has been designed by experts keeping in mind the aspirants preparing for the GATE Computer Science Exam 2019 & is available free of cost!

 Meet our Experts: